openbroadcaster/openbroadcaster.github.io/voice-tracking.md

 ### Editing Recording

-Set trim points, using mouse or use keybopard to adjust advance levels
+Set trim points, using mouse or use keyboard to adjust advance levels

 Give the Alert a friendly display name